ProjectTorreyPines/TORBEAM.jl/README.md

 ## Usage instructions for Omega

-Load the TORBEAM module with `module load torbeam` before using it:
+Load the TORBEAM module with `module load torbeam` before using it.